REANNZ/tuakiri-doc/identity_providers/upgrading_a_4_x_idp_to_5_x.md

 ---
-redirect_from:
-  - Upgrading+a+3.x+IdP+to+4.x
-  - Upgrading+a+3x+IdP+to+4x
-id: identity_providers/upgrading_a_3_x_idp_to_4_x
+id: identity_providers/upgrading_a_4_x_idp_to_5_x
 ---
-# Upgrading a 3.x IdP to 4.x
+# Upgrading a 4.x IdP to 5.x
 {:.no_toc}

-IdP 4.0.0 was released in March 2020 and IdP 3.x will be declared End-Of-Life on December 31st, 2020.
-All production IdPs thus have to be upgraded to 4.x.
+IdP 5.0.0 was released in September 2023 and IdP 4.x will be declared End-Of-Life on September 1st, 2024.
+All production IdPs thus have to be upgraded to 5.x.

-The [upstream upgrade documentation](https://wiki.shibboleth.net/confluence/display/IDP4/Upgrading) strongly recommends doing an in-place upgrade to 4.x - and given the amount of changes in 4.x, we follow this recommendation and recommend Tuakiri members do the upgrade in-place.
+The [upstream upgrade documentation](https://shibboleth.atlassian.net/wiki/spaces/IDP5/pages/3199500925/Upgrading) strongly recommends doing an in-place upgrade to 5.x - and given the upgrade is mostly smooth (while a fresh install would require significant changes to attribute configuration), we follow this recommendation and recommend Tuakiri members do the upgrade in-place.

-Already in 3.x, the process for in-place upgrades has been well tuned - and the upgrade to 4.x should be seamless as well, as long as prior to the 4.x upgrade, the IdP runs the latest 3.x (3.4.8 or 3.4.7) with no **Deprecation warnings**.
+Already in 3.x and 4.x, the process for in-place upgrades has been well tuned - and the upgrade to 5.x should be seamless as well, as long as prior to the 5.x upgrade, the IdP runs the latest 4.x (4.3.2 or 4.3.1) with no **Deprecation warnings**.

 1. TOC
 {:toc}

 # Background

 IdP 3.x introduced a simplified upgrade process for in-place upgrades - where essentially, just running the installer from the new version distribution directory is sufficient.
-The installer keeps the existing local configuration (primarily the `conf` directory, but also e.g. `credentials`  and `metadata` ), while updating the system files (primarily the `system` directory), replacing them with newer versions.
-This highlights the fact that any local configuration should be done in the `conf` directory only, not touching files under `system` , as any changes made in the `system` directory are lost on upgrades.
-But also makes the upgrades very easy to run.
+The installer keeps the existing local configuration (primarily the `conf` directory, but also e.g. `credentials`  and `metadata` ), while updating the system files.
+This highlights the fact that any local configuration should be done in the `conf` directory only, not touching files under the `system` directory - which is actually removed in 5.x.
+This also makes the upgrades very easy to run.

 Any new configuration files that do not exist in the `conf` directory yet are copied there.

-After completing the upgrade, the `dist/conf`  directory contains a pristine copy of each configuration file as of the release being upgraded to.
-And all files modified in the upgrade are kept under `/opt/shibboleth-idp/old-<timestamp>` , (including the `dist/conf`  directory), allowing to compare configuration files against the pristine versions they were based on.
+New versions of existing files are stored in the same location with `.idpnew-<version>` added to the file name (e.g., `conf/idp.properties.idpnew-511`).
+(This convention replaces the earlier approach where `dist/conf`  directory contained a pristine copy of each configuration file as of the release being upgraded to, and all configuration files from the previous version were kept in `/opt/shibboleth-idp/old-<timestamp>`.

+However, an upgrade between major version (such as 4.x to 5.x) is more involved and may require some manual changes and may require different versions of Java and of the web application container - see below for details.

 ## In-place upgrade vs. new install

-The [upstream upgrade documentation](https://wiki.shibboleth.net/confluence/display/IDP4/Upgrading) strongly recommends doing an in-place upgrade to 4.x - and given the amount of changes in 4.x, we follow this recommendation and recommend Tuakiri members do the upgrade in-place.
+The [upstream upgrade documentation](https://shibboleth.atlassian.net/wiki/spaces/IDP5/pages/3199500925/Upgrading) strongly recommends doing an in-place upgrade to 5.x.
+For Tuakiri IdPs installed initially with 3.x, significant changes to attribute configuration would be required in a new install and we follow the upstream recommendation and recommend Tuakiri members do the upgrade in-place.

-There are significant changes in how the IdP 4.x is configured.
-When an IdP is upgraded from an 3.x install, the configuration retains the "3.x style" and is compatible with 3.x-style configuration files.
+Most of the changes to new installs already came in IdP 4.x.
+IdP upgraded from a 3.x install retains the "3.x style" and is compatible with 3.x-style configuration files.

-A fresh 4.x install would not activate the 3.x style and just copying 3.x-style configuration files (such as `attribute-resolver.xml` ) into a 4.x install will not work.
+A fresh 4.x or 5.x install would not activate the 3.x style and just copying 3.x-style configuration files (such as `attribute-resolver.xml` ) into a 5.x install will not work correctly.

 The differences between 3.x and 4.x include: